TheMonHub/LumiFramework/README.md

 ### Project Status & Contributions

 LumiFramework is currently in **active development**, focused on building a solid core foundation.

+Currently, **macOS** support is **not available**, but we are actively working on it.
+We welcome contributions from the community to help us expand our capabilities and improve the framework.

 We deeply appreciate your interest and welcome your help in making LumiFramework even better.